EndPointCorp/end-point-blog/2012/03/14/postgres-mvcc-mystery-truncate-delete.html.md

 Being a PostgreSQL DBA is always full of new challenges and mysteries.
 Tracking them down is one of the best parts of the job.
-Presented below is an error message we received one day via [tail_n_mail](http://bucardo.org/wiki/Tail_n_mail) from one of our client's production servers.
+Presented below is an error message we received one day via [tail_n_mail](https://bucardo.org/tail_n_mail/) from one of our client’s production servers.
 See if you can figure out what was going on as I walk through it.
-This is from a "read only" database that acts as a [Bucardo]() target (aka slave), and as such, the only write activity should be from Bucardo.
+This is from a “read only” database that acts as a [Bucardo]() target (aka slave), and as such, the only write activity should be from Bucardo.

 ```error
  05:46:11 [85]: ERROR: duplicate key value violates unique constraint "foobar_id"